 Based on recommendations made by the Human Resources and Compensation Committee, the Board of Directors makes decisions regarding base salaries, annual bonuses and equity incentive compensation for the executive officers, and approves corporate goals and objectives relevant to the compensation of the CEO and the other NEOs.
-The Human Resources and Compensation Committee solicits input from the CEO regarding the performance of the other executive officers.
-The Human Resources and Compensation Committee also reviews the Corporation's compensation strategies and plans for each fiscal year as well as the results in order to recommend to the Board of Directors the compensation to be awarded to each NEO.
+The Human Resources and Compensation Committee solicits input from the CEO regarding the performance of the other NEOs.
+The Human Resources and plans for each fiscal year as well as the results in order to recommend to the Board of Directors the compensation to be awarded to each NEO.